Part 2

 During lobo-yaka, the Abantu massed in familial based camps.

-Unbeknownst, alongside them, a leopard stalked.
+Unbeknownst, alongside their tribe, a leopard stalked.

-The old cat was starving and finding it difficult to evade hyenas.
+The old cat struggled to evade hyenas.

 Forced to move from one territory to the next.